LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK04D2-Identity-Authorization.md

 - Q and A

-## Review - Last Class' Demo
+## Review - Last Class' Demo (2024)

+We added this code:

+- An `[Authorize]` attribute to the controller method for posting a message.
+  Note that if a user isn't authenticated, they will be redirected to *login*.

+  - Do you know how the framework knows where to redirect the user to log in?
+  - How does the return URL get sent to the login controller method?

-We added the `AdminController`, some supporting code and two views:
+- The `UserController`, some supporting code and two views:

   - `Index` for managing users and roles

   - `Add` for adding new users
+    This is redundant to our register view!
+We should refacotr this.

 ## Overview of Today's Demo

-We will use Delamater and Murach (2020) as a guide to finish adding authorization to our web app.
+We will use Delamater and Murach (2022) as a guide to finish adding authorization to our web app.

 - Seed a user and an admin role.
 - Restrict the admin controller.